MobilityData/GTFS_Realtime_Best-Practices/README.md

 # GTFSRT-Best-Practices

-Best Practices for Structuring GTFS Realtime.
+Best Practices for Structuring GTFS-Realtime.
 The main document can be found in the [index.md file](./index.md).

 # Editing GTFSRT Best Practices